BlackDragonBE/MarkdownToRW_Converter/README.md

 A portable tool to convert any markdown document to Ray Wenderlich WordPress ready HTML.
 It can also batch upload all locally sourced images and replace those sources with the image URLs.

-**(NOTE: the .NET Core versions are still in the testing phase so the releases aren't available yet)**

 There are currently 3 versions of the app:

 **The .NET Framework / Mono GUI version:**